How To Start An Online Tutoring Business: How To Make A Plan & 8 Simple Steps To Success

 The downside of a personal loan is that you don’t get the liability protection you’d have if you applied as a business.
 You may also be more limited in terms of the amount of money you can take out.
 Still, if you need a little money to get started, it’s not a bad option.

 Grants might be the closest thing to “free money” we have in the real world.
-Grants are often highly competitive, and they require businesses to complete a fairly involved application process.
+Grants are often highly competitive and require businesses to complete a fairly involved application process.
 As you consider your options, you should factor in the amount of time you spend applying for a grant.
-And, you should take into account the likelihood that you will not be selected for that grant.
+And you should take into account the likelihood that you will not be selected for that grant.